TZer0/tzer0.github.io/discord.md

 * If you want a bigger version of someone's pfp, try [discord.id](https://discord.id/) and paste in the user's unique ID (dev mode, copy ID).
 * If you'd like to mention someone that isn't in the channel/in DMs, copy their ID and write `<@ID>`.
 * When creating a new voice chat, remember to turn up the bitrate.
+* Unless you're banning an obvious reactionary or spammer, make sure to not delete the person's messages.
+It is important that your fellow mods (and yourself, later) are able to verify that bans are in fact justifiable.

 ### Roles you probably want in most servers